[Cheat Sheet] Rule 10b5-1 Changes to Know

 Impact

 As noted above, VerityData was already capturing 10b5-1 plan adoption dates and other related data wherever it was disclosed and then databasing it.
-This new rule will allow us to considerably expand the number and quality of datapoints associated with each plan.
+This new rule allows us to considerably expand the number and quality of datapoints associated with each plan.
 Of particular interest will be the disclosure of each plan’s duration and shares to be sold as this will give new insights into insider behavior.

 90-Day Cooling-Off Period for Officers & Directors